zestsoftware/Products.eXtremeManagement/Products/eXtremeManagement/README.txt

 After all tasks have been written and estimated the iteration can be started by following the transition 'start working'.
 This will set the status of all tasks to 'todo', so developers will see their tasks in the todo list.

+(Activating tasks will send notification email to the assignees.
+When an iteration is activated, this could result in quite some mails to be sent.
+To prevent this from slowing down the activation of the iteration, one could consider adding MaildropHost in the instance.)

 When completing all tasks in a story the story itself will be set to 'completed'.